Gentlemen, today we’re going to talk about how to get shredded.

 Regardless, HIIT is one of the most effective ways to burn fat in less time, while also giving your mood a huge boost.
 There’s a reason why I talk about it so much in Body of an Alpha.

-Burning fat will take time, but it doesn’t have to take nearly as long as you might think it would.
+Losing fat and building muscle will take time, lots of training, and effort, but it doesn’t have to take nearly as long as you might think it would.

 If you’re using the strategies that I recommend here, in combination with working out, you will easily drop 3-4 pounds off a month, maybe even more if you factor in inflammation.